updated

 Cultural exchange and learning opportunities

 Travellers benefit from the exchange mainly by living here day to day rather than being shown anything in a formal way.
-By working together, cooking, and sharing the same space, you get a real sense of village and forest life in this part of South India.
+By doing tasks together, cooking, and sharing the same space, you get a real sense of village and forest life in this part of South India.
 It’s a slower rhythm than most people are used to, and many end up learning how to be more patient, observant, and comfortable with simplicity.

 There’s a lot to pick up just by being around — how we take care of the land, how we build and maintain things using basic methods, how food is prepared and shared, and how a small place like this functions without many systems or staff.
 Conversations happen naturally, and people often exchange ideas, music, stories, and ways of living.
 It’s less about being taught something and more about learning through everyday life here.